Monday, August 29, 2011

 Campus Theater

-The Campus Theater opened in Northgate in 1940, on the corner of Boyett and University at what is currently 217 University Drive.
-It was the first theater in College Station, and ended up lasting a very long time.
-Done in an art deco style and with a single screen (it had a balcony and cry room, too!), it survived sometime into the mid to late 1980s as competition forced it out of business (or maybe the Schulmans, which owned and built it, closed it in '85, along with their theaters in downtown Bryan.
-Makes sense in the timeline).
+The Campus Theater opened in Northgate in May 1940, on the corner of Boyett and University at what is currently 217 University Drive.
+It was the first movie theater in College Station, and ended up lasting a very long time.
+Done in an art deco style and with a single screen (it had a balcony and cry room, too!) and showing Son of the Navy as its premier film, by the 1960s it was purchased by the Schulman theater group and operated with their downtown theaters, the Palace and the Queen.